Toshiba Aurex System 10: Still Playing After All Those Years

 An order of grilled “pork liempo” (grilled, marinated pork belly), shrimps sautéed in butter and garlic, rice, a mango shake & two bottles of San Miguel Light beer set us back for about PHP 750 (USD 14.50).

-Amidst moderate traffic, as it was a weekend, it didn’t take us long to find our way towards the city’s main highway, Puerto Princesa North Road, but we had to ask directions from locals twice to get to the junction of PP South Road that would lead us to our destination.
-We dropped off our laundry bag at a shop along the cemented two-lane highway while trying to find our way towards Baker’s Hill.
+Amidst moderate traffic, as it was a weekend, we didn’t take long to find our way towards the city’s main highway, Puerto Princesa North Road.
+However, we had to ask locals for directions twice to reach the junction of PP South Road, which would lead us to our destination We dropped off our laundry bag at a shop along the cemented two-lane highway while trying to find our way towards Baker’s Hill.

 Like most roads in the city outskirts, the narrow road that goes up towards Baker’s Hill was so puzzlingly unmarked that we overshot it by a few miles despite asking directions 2 or 3 more times — the last one from a mechanic working on a wheel of a small truck along the grass-lined fringes of the highway.
 The tall trees behind the shop gave us glimpses of the rice fields.
 They would punctuate the highway the farther we got away from the city proper.

-Baker’s Hill was just a family compound with –you guessed it– a bakery, an open-air restaurant, and a souvenir stall.
+Baker’s Hill was just a family compound with –you guessed it a bakery, an open-air restaurant, and a souvenir stall.
 It became a ‘snack-stop’ for visitors going to Mitra Ranch.
-It strives to become a major tourist attraction in the city, largely through word of mouth and recommendations from past visitors on travel websites.
-The bakery sells mostly pastries and snacks, notably the varieties of the ‘hopia‘ (thin, flaky pastry filled with mung bean paste).
+It strives to become a major tourist attraction in the city, mainly through word of mouth and recommendations from past visitors on travel websites.
+The bakery primarily sells pastries and snacks, notably the various ‘hopia‘ (thin, flaky pastries filled with mung bean paste).

-Just a few meters uphill, Mitra Ranch, offered a better view of the city atop the hill, horseback riding, and zip-lining.
+Just a few meters uphill, Mitra Ranch offered a better view of the city, horseback riding, and zip-lining.
 The place was opened to the public after the death of the family patriarch, Ramon ‘Monching’ Mitra, Jr., who was an esteemed senator.
-Unfortunately, he lost in the 1992 Philippine presidential elections despite being tagged as the early favorite to win it all.
+Unfortunately, he lost the 1992 Philippine presidential election despite being considered the early favorite to win.

 Dusk was upon us after we picked up our laundry and headed back to the city.
 We had decided to have an early bedtime since we needed to be up early to meet the couple at the airport for our morning trip to El Nido.
 Moreover, with our weather-beaten faces and aboard two small wheels that offered minimal comforts, tiredness had crept in on our bodies once again.

-It was already dark once we reached the city proper and got lost once more, only to find ourselves buying some delicious ‘lechon‘ (roasted pig) for dinner from a makeshift stall in front of a shop that sold various solar-powered devices.
+It was already dark once we reached the city proper and got lost once more, only to find ourselves buying some delicious ‘lechon (roasted suckling pig) for dinner from a makeshift stall in front of a shop that sold various solar-powered devices.

 It was about 8:30 PM when we made the final turn back to the comforts of Subli’s compound aboard our trusty scooter.